Toilet paper rolls may be shrinking, blame inflation

-CLEVELAND (WJW) — When the pandemic upended our lives two years ago, toilet paper, and the lack of it, made headlines.
+When the pandemic upended our lives two years ago, toilet paper — and the lack of it — made national headlines.

 Now toilet paper is back in the news, this time due to the fact that prices are reportedly going up, while product sizes are shrinking.